Continuing Education Unit Policies

 Awarding of CEUs

-- A completed Continuing Education Unit Registration Form must be submitted to Academic Outreach, Continuing and Distance Education at the completion of then non-credit program.
+- A completed Continuing Education Unit Registration Form must be submitted to Continuing Professional Education at the completion of then non-credit program.

 - Program director must submit a typed alphabetical registration list giving activity title, location, date of activity, name of program director, and number of CEUs awarded as the heading.
 The list should include every participant’s name.
 This list must be signed by the qualified person certifying that attendees met the minimum requirements for satisfactorily completing the program.